ItsSilvie/blog.silvie.org/_posts/2022-06-21-promotional-packs.markdown

 #### Distribution

-Several hundred `SAMPLE3` packs were given out at Collect-a-Con in May 2022.
+Approximately 200 `SAMPLE3` packs were given out at Collect-a-Con in May 2022.

 ### Identifier code: `P22 - 1`